10 Things Every Writer Needs to Know to Hone Their Writing Skills

 Finally, figure out what your endgame is.
 Is it sharing it with the world?
 Proving to yourself you can commit to a project no matter what?
 There are no wrong answers.
 Decide what your endgame is and work towards it.
 Having a defined goal will help you align your work better too.
 If you decide it is to complete your novel by a certain date, stick to your writing schedule.
 If you decide to get published by a certain time, then that becomes your endgame.

 Writing is a choice and should bring you happiness.
-We feel ultimately, there are a number of things that one needs to know in order to hone their writing skills.
+We feel ultimately, that there are a number of things that one needs to know in order to hone their writing skills.
 This list is an attempt to narrow down the most needed ones that we hope will help you begin the journey of becoming a better writer and eventually, an author.